amstlldj/SCIF-CFGRF/README.md

 ## 4.Abstracts of the papers to which this repository belongs
 ###
-Bearings are critical components in industrial machinery, making fault diagnosis essential for ensuring operational reliability.
+Bearings are critical components in industrial machinery, making fault diagnosis essential for ensuring operational reliability.
 Due to the rarity of fault conditions, the resulting signal data are extremely scarce compared to normal signal data, resulting in severe class imbalance and biasing traditional diagnostic methods toward the normal states.
-Researchers have turned to data augmentation to address the aforementioned challenge.
+Researchers have turned to data augmentation to address the aforementioned challenge.
 However, existing approaches often struggle to capture the correlations between spatiotemporal and conditional information and suffer from inefficiency.
-To address these limitations, we propose a novel Spatiotemporal-Conditional information fusion Classifier-Free Guidance Rectified Flow generative model (SCIFCFGRF).
-Specifically, the Continuous Wavelet Transform-based Feature Extraction Network block and the Residual Seaformer block, both carefully designed and integrated into the UNet architecture, enable high-fidelity modeling of high-dimensional Rectified Flow (RF) representations in 2D time–frequency domain signal feature heatmaps, while simultaneously embedding spatiotemporal-conditional information fusion.
+To address these limitations, we propose a novel Spatiotemporal-Conditional information fusion Classifier-Free Guidance Rectified Flow generative model (SCIF-CFGRF).
+Specifically, the Continuous Wavelet Transform-based Feature Extraction Network block and the Residual Seaformer block, both carefully designed and integrated into the UNet architecture, enable high-fidelity modeling of high-dimensional Rectified Flow (RF) representations in 2D time–frequency domain signal feature heatmaps, while simultaneously embedding spatiotemporal-conditional information fusion.
 Furthermore, a dedicated loss function tailored to the characteristics of RF ensures fast and stable convergence during training.
-Finally, a novel spatiotemporal-conditional information fusion classifierfree guidance inference sampler and Quality Enhancer block complete the efficient and high-quality synthesis of samples.
+Finally, a novel spatiotemporal-conditional information fusion classifier-free guidance inference sampler and Quality Enhancer block complete the efficient and high-quality synthesis of samples.
-Experiments on two real-world bearing fault datasets and extensive ablation studies demonstrate that SCIF-CFGRF significantly outperforms mainstream methods in terms of synthesis quality and inference speed.
+Experiments on two real-world bearing fault datasets and extensive ablation studies demonstrate that SCIF-CFGRF significantly outperforms mainstream methods in terms of synthesis quality and inference speed.
 Under a 1:5 class balance ratio, SCIF-CFGRF achieves a Cosine Similarity exceeding 0.94 and a diagnostic accuracy of 99.50% on synthetic samples while